• City of Tacoma QA

 One Tacoma

-The 2022 Amendment is a process through which the City considers changes, additions, and updates to the Comprehensive Plan and Land Use Regulatory Code.
-The process began in January 2021 and is slated for completion in June 2022.
+The 2023 Amendment is a process through which the City considers changes, additions, and updates to the Comprehensive Plan and Land Use Regulatory Code.

 Learn More